mdncb/NightwatchDialogueSystem/README.md

 4. Copypaste a lot of code and tweak it for the Intro dialogue.

 5. Figure out how to script Barry's slinking away animation and returning to the console ** NOTE: Not urgent.
 Worry about bells and whistles like this after the rest of the game is up and running.

-6. Darken the background while a dialogue in on-screen.

-7. Prevent the dialogue from closing if the player clicks off the dialogue screen.